Affine highest weight categories and quantum affine Schur-Weyl duality of Dynkin quiver types: Representations of quantum loop algebras

-\begin{Rem} The nil-Hecke algebra $HN_{m}$ is the same as the quiver Hecke algebra $H_{Q}(m \alpha_{i})$ for an $i \in I$, defined later in Definition \ref{Def:KLR}.
-Our construction above is a special case of the construction of Kang-Kashiwara-Kim \cite{KKK13}. \end{Rem}
+\begin{Rem} The nil-Hecke algebra $HN_{m}$ coincides with the quiver Hecke algebra of type $\mathrm{A}_1$.
+The above construction of the $\widehat{NH}_{m}$-action is a special case of the construction of Kang-Kashiwara-Kim~\cite{KKK18}, which we will review later in Section~\ref{Ssec:KKK}. \end{Rem}